One-loop power spectrum corrections in interacting dark energy cosmologies: Introduction

 The structure of this \textit{paper} is as follows.
 In Sec.~\ref{sec:model}, we present a brief overview of the IDE framework at the background level and discuss its implications for linear perturbation theory.
-Sec.~\ref{sec:nl_IDE} examines the non-linear perturbative regime, focusing on the impact of IDE on the evolution of perturbations, the modification of mode-coupling kernels, and the behavior of interactions that become relevant on mildly non-linear scales.
+Section~\ref{sec:nl_IDE} examines the nonlinear perturbative regime, focusing on the impact of IDE on the evolution of perturbations, the modification of mode-coupling kernels, and the behavior of interactions that become relevant on mildly nonlinear scales.
 In Sec.~\ref{sec:1L_IDE}, we analyze the resulting changes in the matter power spectrum, including the one-loop corrections induced by IDE.
-Sec.~\ref{sec:constraints_IDE} outlines our analysis pipeline, detailing the observational datasets used to test the proposed framework and the statistical methods employed, followed by a comprehensive discussion of the resulting parameter constraints.
+Section~\ref{sec:constraints_IDE} outlines our analysis pipeline, detailing the observational datasets used to test the proposed framework and the statistical methods employed, followed by a comprehensive discussion of the resulting parameter constraints.
 Finally, Sec.~\ref{sec:end_IDE} summarizes our main findings and highlights promising directions for future work.